Sebazzz/NUnitTestOrdering/README.md

 # NUnit Ordered Testing library

 This library allows you to use test ordering with NUnit.
-The primary use case is to allow integration tests to depend on each other.
-Don't use this library to order to unit tests, that's bad practice!

 [![Build status](https://ci.appveyor.com/api/projects/status/1ugsdmnkcpw5krh4?svg=true)](https://ci.appveyor.com/project/Sebazzz/nunittestordering)
 [![NuGet Version and Downloads count](https://buildstats.info/nuget/nunittestordering)](https://www.nuget.org/packages/nunittestordering)

+## Why?

+The primary use case of this library is to allow integration tests to depend on each other.
+You may want to test a certain work flow in the application, but each step of the workflow is a test of its own.
+When testing a web shop application, you may want to test these steps:

+- Manage products
+  - Add product in web shop
+  - Find the product in the overview
+  - Add stock for the product
+- Buy product
+  - Find product using search
+  - Add to basket
+  - Buy product
+- Manage shipping
+  - ...

+Using this library you can model and manage workflow tests such as the above.

+**Note:** Don't use this library to order to unit tests, that's bad practice.
+You want your unit tests to be as independent as possible

 ## Features
 The library offers the following features:

-- Build complex test ordering hierarchies
+- Build complex test ordering hierarchies.
-- Skip subsequent tests if an test in order fails
+- Skip subsequent tests if an earlier test fails.
-- Order your test methods by dependency instead of integer order
+- Order your test methods by dependency instead of integer order.
 - Supports usage side-by-side with unordered tests.
 Unordered tests are executed first.

 Please also view the [known issues](#known-issues) below.